Knowrithm/knowrithm-typescript-sdk/README.md

 console.log(`${reply.role}: ${reply.content}`);
 ```

-> **Optional automatic polling.** Set `autoResolveTasks: true` when constructing the client to have the SDK wait for asynchronous tasks (agent creation, document ingestion, message generation, etc.) and return the completed payload once the task succeeds.
-If the task fails, a `KnowrithmAPIError` is raised with the task details.
+> **Automatic polling.** The client waits for each asynchronous task (agent creation, document ingestion, message generation, etc.) and returns the completed payload once the task succeeds.
+If you prefer to manage polling manually, set `autoResolveTasks: false`.
+When a task fails, a `KnowrithmAPIError` is raised with the task details.
+>
+> When a task resolves automatically, the returned object includes a `taskStatusPayload` property containing the full status response for auditing or debugging.

 ---